 Click HERE to follow a link through to this document.

 As we have mixed age classes our curriculum is organised into a 2 year rolling programme of whole school topics that create links between subjects where appropriate.
 We aim to provide opportunities for the children to learn and develop a breadth of knowledge, understanding and skills.
-Discrete learning is also planned for some subjects such as Maths, RE, PE, MFL in KS2 (French), Music, PSHE, Phonics (using Phonics Play) and Grammar, Punctuation and Spelling (GPS).
-Our children follow a School Reading Scheme which is carefully organised to support their developing phonic knowledge and comprehension skills.
+Discrete learning is also planned for some subjects such as Maths, RE, PE, MFL in KS2 (French), Music, PSHE, Phonics (using Letters and Sounds with Phonics Play games and Jolly Phonics Rhymes and Actions) and Grammar, Punctuation and Spelling (GPS).
+Our children follow a School Reading Scheme, containing Big Cat and ORT reading scheme books, which is organised to support their developing phonic knowledge and comprehension skills.

 Great Wishford Primary School's Curriculum Intent

 At Great Wishford we want to develop enquiring minds and independent learning skills in our children.
 We want to develop resilient and successful learners by teaching with high expectations of all.
 We aim for all children to access the curriculum by meeting the needs of all our learners through well planned differentiation and targeted interventions to remove obstacles to learning.
 We want our children to enjoy their education and make good progress through challenge and support as appropriate.
 We aim to ensure all our children have good oracy, reading and writing knowledge and skills alongside sound fluency and numerical reasoning knowledge and skills.